 Foreign Policy and Diplomacy

-Theodore Roosevelt’s approach to foreign policy was characterized by a famous motto: “speak softly and carry a big stick.”
+Theodore Roosevelt’s approach to foreign policy was characterized by a famous motto: “Speak softly and carry a big stick.”
 This encapsulated his belief in diplomatic negotiations backed by the credible threat of military power.
 It reflected his commitment to assertive diplomacy while ensuring that the United States maintained the capability to protect its interests and enforce its policies.

 Theodore Roosevelt: Legacy and Impact

 Roosevelt’s presidency, with progressive reforms like trust-busting and consumer protection, set a federal precedent in addressing social and economic issues.
 His steadfast conservation commitment preserved vast landscapes and created the national parks system, ensuring future generations could cherish these treasures.
-His vision of America as a global power, seen in the “speak softly and carry a big stick” policy, reshaped its international role.
+Additionally, his vision of America as a global power, seen in the “speak softly and carry a big stick” policy, reshaped its international role.